mdedwards/mdeGranular/README.md

 ## Compilation

-Github actions should now take care of compilations (thanks to René-Maurice Hanne!)
+Github actions should now take care of compilations (many thanks to the brilliant René-Maurice Hanne for this!).
+However if you want to use XCode yourself on a Mac, keep reading.

 To compile for MaxMSP on OSX you'll need XCode and the most recent [MaxSDK](https://cycling74.com/sdk/max-sdk-8.0.3/html/index.html).